ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 in the CoRIM file which tell it how claims are related.

-If Evidence or Endorsements from different sources has the same `environment-map` and `authorized-by` then the `measurement-values-map`s are merged.
+If Evidence or Endorsements from different sources has the same `environment-map` and `authorized-by` then the `claim-values-map`s are merged.

 The ACS must maintain the authority information for each ECT.
 There can be multiple entries in `state-triples` which have the same `environment-map` and a different authority (see {{sec-authorized-by}}).

-If the merged `measurement-values-map` contains duplicate codepoints and the measurement values are equivalent, then duplicate claims SHOULD be omitted.
+If the merged `claim-values-map` contains duplicate codepoints and the claim values are equivalent, then duplicate claims SHOULD be omitted.
 Equivalence typically means values MUST be binary identical.

-If the merged `measurement-values-map` contains duplicate codepoints and the measurement values are not equivalent then the verifier SHALL report an error and stop validation processing.
+If the merged `claim-values-map` contains duplicate codepoints and the claim values are not equivalent then the verifier SHALL report an error and stop validation processing.

 ### ACS Augmentation {#sec-acs-aug}